reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 ## What You've Learned

-Congratulations, you've completed the Quick Start tutorial!
+Congratulations, you've completed the Redux Essentials tutorial!
 Let's see what the final app looks like in action:

 <iframe
   class="codesandbox"